SirWumpus/post4/README.md

         \v      vertical tab
         \0      nul

-Because Forth uses whitespace for input delimiters, in particular space (ASCII 32), the only way to input a literal space character on is with:
+Because Forth uses whitespace for input delimiters, in particular space (ASCII 32), the only way to input a literal space character is with:

         32      ASCII numeric value.
         '\s'    Backslash escape.